2. What you need to know before you take Citalopram tablets

-Please tell your doctor or pharmacist if you are taking or have recently taken any other medicines, including medicines obtained without prescription, especially:
+Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines, especially:

 - sumatriptan or other triptans (to treat migraine), oxitryptan or tryptophan (substances that may influence the level of serotonin in the brain)

-- St. John’s Wort (Hypericum perforatum) as the above medicines may lead to ‘serotonin syndrome’ (see ‘Other warnings’).
+- St. John’s Wort (Hypericum perforatum) as the above medicines may lead to ‘serotonine syndrome’ (see ‘Other warnings’)

-- desipramine (to treat depression) as the blood level of desipramine may be increased and a reduced dose may be needed.
+- desipramine (to treat depression) as the blood level of desipramin may be increased and a reduced dose may be needed

 - cimetidine (to reduce gastric acid)